ornladios/ADIOS2/docs/user_guide/source/components/engine.rst

    .. tip::

-      It's recommended practice to set all data contents before Put in deferred mode to minimize the risk of modifying the data pointer (not just the contents) before PerformPuts/EndStep/Close.
+      It's recommended practice to set all data contents before ``Put`` in deferred mode to minimize the risk of modifying the data pointer (not just the contents) before PerformPuts/EndStep/Close.

-2.  **Put in Sync mode**: this is the special case, data pointer becomes reusable right after Put.
+2.  **Put in Sync mode**: this is the special case, data pointer becomes reusable right after ``Put``.
 Only use it if absolutely necessary (*e.g.* memory bound application or out of scope data, temporary).

       .. code-block:: c++